Can Dogs Get Coronavirus?

 What about Those Dogs in Hong Kong?

 Very sadly, the first dog that tested positive did pass away a few days after being released from quarantine.
-BUT the Agriculture, Fisheries and Conservation Department said this wasn’t proven to be related to the virus.
+But, like Buddy, the Agriculture, Fisheries and Conservation Department said this wasn’t proven to be related to the virus.
 A source told the South China Morning Post said it most likely died of old age or another underlying illnesses.

 Should My Dog Wear a Face Mask?